Reportage at its Limits: Maramures - Folk Traditions on Europe's Eastern Fringe

 ---> Hover your cursor on the right side of the screen to reveal the "+" sign to advance to a short video of a Maramures wedding.

 ABOUT: Photographer Davin Ellicson, American, born 1978, works from Bucharest, Romania.
 His first major project was "Țăran" about the period during which he lived and farmed with a peasant family in the remote Maramures region of northern Romania.
 Davin went for a year without running water, drinking milk straight from the cow while photographing Romanians' fidelity to the earth and folk traditions that he knew were about to vanish.
-It is the subject of his first book coming out in 2021,designed by Dutchman Sybren Kuiper and with a text by Romanian/American writer and poet Andrei Codrescu.
+It is the subject of his first book coming out in 2024, designed by Dutchman Sybren Kuiper and with a text by Romanian/American writer and poet Andrei Codrescu.
 A psychological portrait of the city of Bucharest comprises the second part of Davin's trilogy of photographic works about Romania.
 Currently, he is working on the final volume, “The Dacia Project”, a retrospective journey around the country by car in both a 2002 Dacia 1310 (a rebadged 1970s Renault 12 and a symbol of Ceausescu's Romania) as well as Dacia's latest 4x4 SUV, the Duster.
-Davin's work has appeared in The New York Times, Le Monde M, The Guardian and The Official Ferrari Magazine among others.
+Davin's work has appeared in The New York Times, Le Monde M, The Guardian, The Wall Street Journal and The Official Ferrari Magazine among others.
 Awards include two grants from The Romanian Cultural Institute in Bucharest.